 [Heading inserted: No. 48 of 2012 s.
 42.]

+Division 1 — Provisions for Fines, Penalties and Infringement Notices Enforcement Amendment Act 2012

+[Heading inserted: No. 25 of 2020 s.
+7.]

 110. Transitional provisions as to warrants of execution

 (1) A warrant of execution in force immediately before the Fines, Penalties and Infringement Notices Enforcement Amendment Act 2012 section 43 comes into operation is, on and after the coming into operation of that section and until it ceases to be in force under this Act, taken to be an enforcement warrant for the purposes of this Act.